ropensci/software-review/policies.md

 These factors should be considered *as a whole* to determine if the package is a significant improvement.
 A new package would not meet this standard only by following our package guidelines while others do not, unless this leads to a significant difference in the areas above.

+We recommend that packages highlight differences from and improvements over overlapping packages in their README and/or vignettes.

 We encourage developers whose packages are not accepted due to overlap to still consider submittal to other repositories or journals.

 ### Role of the rOpenSci leadership team